-The role of the HMPC was to collect data, make decisions on plan process and content, submit mitigation action implementation worksheets, review plan drafts, and coordinate and assist with community meetings and plan adoptions.
+The role of the HMPC was to collect data, make decisions on plan process and content, submit mitigation action implementation worksheets, review plan drafts, and coordinate and assist with public review and plan adoptions.

 Four meetings were held with the Hazard Mitigation Planning Committee to gather data, develop mitigation actions, and review the draft plan.
-The agenda's, sign-in sheets, and sample worksheets used to collect data are included in Appendix D. In addition, three Community meetings were held across the valley to share the information and solicit input to the plan.
+The agenda's, sign-in sheets, and sample worksheets used to collect data are included in Appendix D.